tometoproject/web/updates/1-announcing-tometo.md

 Welcome, and thanks for the interest in our project!
 We're pretty excited to finally show this to the public.
 Before I go on, I just want to outline the motivation behind creating this project.
 Many of us (and many of you) actively used Nintendo's [Miitomo](https://en.wikipedia.org/wiki/Miitomo) app.
 In its essence, it was a social network which allowed you to communicate by using Nintendo's own Mii characters, using a question-and-answer format.
 There was something unique about the game that set it apart from other social networks — personally, I think it was mixing the non-human-like text-to-speech voices with the Mii avatars, but maybe it was just due to the Mii's general design that made them seem uncanny.

 Since Miitomo shut down in mid-2018, the only real alternative has been reverse engineering the server code and setting up third-party servers for the app.
-I originally started this project because I wanted to see whether it was possibly to capture the unique experience that Miitomo offered, and on the way, got others to tag along.
+I originally started this project because I wanted to see whether it was possible to capture the unique experience that Miitomo offered in the format of a website, and on the way, got others to tag along.

 That being said, Tometo is by no means done, nor is it even in a state where we can put it online in some sort of beta phase, but we have a fairly straightforward plan on what needs to happen for us to get there.